External service providers

-Our divisions are responsible for their own purchasing, subject to the Chief Executive Instructions and supporting departmental guidelines that complement the Commonwealth Procurement Rules.
+Our divisions are responsible for their own procurement, subject to the accountable authority instructions and supporting departmental guidelines that complement the Commonwealth Procurement Rules.

-We enter into purchaser-provider arrangements with government, industry and private sector agencies for scientific and economic research services to improve the productivity, competitiveness and sustainability of Australia's agriculture, fisheries and forestry industries.
+We also enter into purchaser–provider arrangements with a range of government, industry and private sector agencies for services to improve the productivity, competitiveness and sustainability of Australia’s agriculture, fisheries and forestry industries.

 Managing our consultants

 In 2014–15, the department entered into 59 new consultancy contracts.
 Total actual expenditure of active consultancy contracts was $3 146 584.